The state must properly fund K-12 education.

 The current Snyder administration is arguing in court that the state does not need to provide literacy to children.
 This is disgraceful and an unacceptable approach to public education.

-There must be an end to for-profit charter schools.
+There must be an end to charter schools.

 We need to make public colleges and universities free to any Michigander who wants to further their education.
 The entire state should be a "promise zone".